Happens with Pinkie Pie and Rainbow Dash so many times it's easy to lose count, jokes about the latter's rainbow-coloured mane aside.

 Since "The Mysterious Mare Do Well", she's literally fangirling over Rainbow Dash whenever she has a chance to be with her.
 When Dash was wavering a flag as a demonstration in "Flight to the Finish", Scootaloo watched with sparkles in her eyes.
 And once we see Scoots' house, guess which pony she has multiple posters of?

 "The Mysterious Mare-Do-Well" begins with a meeting of the Rainbow Dash Fan Club, with the first order of business being coming up with a word to properly describe Rainbow Dash's awesomeness ("awesome" just isn't good enough.)
 Naturally, Scoots is the leader of said fan club.

-In "Keep Calm and Flutter On", Celestia has so much faith in Fluttershy's abilities she puts the entirety of Equestria at risk, confident she'll be able to induce a Heel-Face Turn in Discord.
+In "Keep Calm and Flutter On" Celestia has so much faith in Fluttershy's abilities she's confident she'll be able to induce a Heel-Face Turn in the local Mad God.
 One part of the scene even looks very much like wedding vows if taken out of context.

 "Read It and Weep" opens with Rarity and Pinkie Pie swooning as they essentially watch the "dazzling" Rainbow Dash work out.
 Twilight soon joins them.

 In "Daring Don't" Rainbow Dash openly proposes herself as a housewife to A.K.
 Yearling, the author of the Daring Do books she is a fan of.
 After she learns A.K. is Daring Do, she tagsstalksalong and violates her personal space quite often◊.